justinmoon/digital-cash/README.md

 jupyter notebook
 ```

 For Windows, there are 2 options.
-First, you can install the [Windows Linux Subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and follow the instructions above.
-Or you can use open PowerShell and execute the following commands:
+I recommend you install the [Windows Linux Subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and follow the instructions above.
+Another option is to open PowerShell and execute the following commands:

 ```
 git clone https://github.com/superquest/digital-cash.git